Gale of 1878

-The Gale of 1878, was an intense Category 2 hurricane that was active between October 18 and October 25.
-It caused extensive damage from Cuba to New England.
-Believed to be the strongest storm to hit the Washington - Baltimore region since hurricane records began in 1851, a complete record exists of this hurricane throughout its lifecycle from formation to dissipation.
+The Gale of 1878 was an intense Category 2 hurricane which caused extensive damage from Cuba to New England in October 1878.
+Believed to be the strongest storm to hit the Washington - Baltimore region since hurricane records began in 1851, a complete record exists of this hurricane from its formation to dissipation.

+Baltimore was flooded by the storm.
+Washington D.C. experienced both flooding and tree destruction.